Last Updated on May 17, 2023 by Matt

 Are there any scooters designed for two people?

 At the time of writing, no scooter company offers a specialized two-person electric scooter in their assortment, at least not one that is well-known and established.
-There are a couple of reasons for this, mainly revolving around safety concerns and the fact that two-people ridesharing got outlawed in many countries in the world, which we will see in detail later on.
+There are a couple of reasons for this, mainly revolving around safety concerns and the fact that two-people ridesharing was outlawed in many countries in the world, which we will see in detail later on.

 BOGO is a US-based startup that, in 2019, launched a ridesharing app for electric scooters.
 The BOGO app worked similarly to other popular ridesharing apps, like Lime or Bird.
 You find a scooter that’s not being used, scan the QR code on its wheel using the BOGO app, and rent it for a short ride at a small cost.